elotl/buildscaler/README.md

 Additional information about data exposed by Buildkite can be found [here](https://buildkite.com/docs/apis/agent-api/metrics).
 Buildscaler is using https://agent.buildkite.com/v3/metrics endpoint as a data source.

-## CircleCI
+# CircleCI

-You have to set up `CIRCLECI_TOKEN` & `CIRCLECI_PROJECT_SLUG`.
-Currently,
-CircleCI scraper supports only 1 project at the time, meaning that you need to have metrics about more projects, you need to run multiple deployments of `buildscaler` with different env vars.
-Scraper takes into account only jobs from pipelines updated earlier than 30 minutes ago.
+You can re-use the Buildkite deployment and switch to the CircleCI provider by passing the flag `-ci-platform=circleci` to the buildscaler command.

+The environment variables `CIRCLECI_TOKEN` and `CIRCLECI_PROJECT_SLUG`
+are required.

+Currently, the CircleCI scraper supports a single project.
+Therefor if you require metrics for multiple projects you will have to run multiple instances of Buildcaler: one per project.

+The scraper reports metrics for jobs updated in the past 30 minutes.
+If a pipeline’s last job update is more than 30 minutes old it will be ignored.

 Exported metrics: